maphew/zadam-trilium-wiki/Document.md

 ### Restoring demo document

 In some cases you might want to take a look at the demo document after you deleted it.
 Or you might want to see if there was something added (sometimes we add a new feature demonstration into demo document).
-In such case you can just [download .zip archive](https://github.com/zadam/trilium/raw/stable/db/demo.zip) of the latest document and import it somewhere into the tree (right click on a note where you want to import the demo document and choose "Import").
+In such case you can just [download .zip archive](https://github.com/zadam/trilium/raw/stable/db/demo.zip) of the latest document and import it somewhere into the tree (right-click on a note where you want to import the demo document and choose "Import").

 ## Manually modifying the document